powerhouse-inc/powerhouse-docs/docs/academy/04-WorkWithData/03-WorkingWithSubgraphs/03-WorkingWithSubgraphs.md

 To make subgraphs useful, connect them with processors that update the data dynamically.
 **A processor listens to system events and updates the operational store in real-time.**

-Making use of a processor ensures:
+Making use of a processor allows for:
 - **Live updates** instead of static data.
 - **Scalable architecture** through event-driven data changes.
 - **Seamless integration** with other Powerhouse components.

-Inside your processor, you can listen for new files and update the datastore:
+Inside your processor, you can listen for new files, which in turn update the datastore:

 ```typescript title="Example: Creating a Simple Processor"
 async process(event) {